jagprojects/Glowstone/README.md

 Copyright
 ---------

-Glowstone is open-source software released under the MIT license.
+mc^2 is open-source software released under the MIT license.
 Please see the `LICENSE` file for details.